-If you are a Canadian citizen or a permanent resident of Canada, age 18 or over, you can sponsor certain family members to become Canadian permanent residents.
-Your relative can then live, study and work in Canada.
+Citizens and permanent residents aged 18 or over can sponsor certain family members to become Canadian permanent residents, allowing them to live, study and work here.

 Basic requirements for family sponsorship: